ColinShaw/self-driving-car-capstone/README.md

-# Udacity Capstone Project
+# SDC Fun

-This is our `SDC Fun` team repo for the capstone project in Udacity's Self-Driving Car Nanodegree program.
-Our team members are:
+This is the `SDC Fun` team repo for the capstone project of Udacity's Self-Driving Car Engineer Nanodegree.
+The team members are:

  * James Barfield (jamesbarfield87@gmail.com)
  * Nick Condo(nicholas.condo@gmail.com)